What is the Low-Income Solar Pilot?

 DTE Energy is committed to doing its part to address climate change and is working with stakeholders to help decarbonize our state’s economy.
 With a goal of achieving net zero carbon emissions by 2050, DTE is focused on bringing significantly more clean energy onto the grid, investing in universal scale wind and solar projects that are creating a cleaner Michigan for all Michiganders.
 We also offer several options for customers who want to play a more direct role in the state’s clean energy transformation.
 This includes offering enrollment in one of our popular voluntary renewable energy programs, assisting customers who want to install private generation systems to connect safely to the grid, and exploring pilot programs with communities and municipalities who want to work with us on a more customized solution.

 As a result of conversations with community stakeholder groups, we have now embarked on an ambitious pilot to bring community solar projects to three underserved communities in our service territory: Detroit, Highland Park and River Rouge.
 The goal of the pilot is to help low-income customers and communities participate in the benefits of renewable energy.
-If sufficient funds are raised, DTE will develop and operate three solar arrays, constructed in each of these communities.
 Selected low-income residents for each of the projects will be subscribed to 100% renewable energy for their place of living and will also receive an associated bill credit, which will lower their monthly bill.
 To further enable bill savings, two of the projects will include energy efficiency initiatives for selected participants.

-A Low-Income Solar Council will be established and will include one representative from DTE, a non-profit organization, a subject matter expert (SME), the Michigan Public Service Commission (MPSC) staff and one low-income resident from each community.
+A Low-Income Solar Council will be established and will include one representative from DTE, a non-profit organization, a subject matter expert (SME), the Michigan Public Service Commission (MPSC) staff and one community representative from each pilot city.
 The council will be responsible for interfacing with the three pilot cities, raising the funds for the projects, soliciting proposed project locations and formats, setting criteria, and reviewing and ranking projects.
-DTE will partner with the Low-Income Solar Council to identify funds and will approve the projects recommended by the council.
+DTE will partner with the Low-Income Solar Council to identify funds and will approve, develop and operate the projects recommended by the council.